Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

 The dynamics inside a cell $c$ will be determined by the state inside the input cells of $c$. \begin{defi} If $c$ is a cell of a network $\Gc$, the {\bf inputs} of $c$ are the elements of the set $I(c)$ of all the arrows $a$ pointing at $c$, i.e. $I(c)=\{a\in\Ac, H(a)=c\}$.
 The {\bf input cells} of $c$ are the cells directly connected to $c$, i.e. the elements of $T(I(c))$. \end{defi} For example, in the network of Figure \ref{fig_exemple3}, the inputs of $c_1$ are $a_1$ and $a_3$ and the input cells of $c_1$ are $c_1$ and $c_4$.

 To the structure of directed graph, we add types on the cells and arrows. \begin{defi} A {\bf network with types} is a network $\Gc$ whose cells and arrows are classified into types.
 More precisely, there exists two relations of equivalence: \begin{enumerate}[(i)] \item The set of cells $\Cc$ is endowed with a relation of equivalence $\sim_\Cc$.
 We say that two cells $c$ and $c'$ are of the same type if $c\sim_\Cc c'$. \item The set of arrows $\Ac$ is endowed with a relation of equivalence $\sim_\Ac$.
 We say that two arrows $a$ and $a'$ are of the same type if $a\sim_\Ac a'$. \item The following compatibility condition is assumed to hold.
 If $a\sim_\Ac a'$ then $H(a)\sim_\Cc H(a')$ and $T(a)\sim_\Cc T(a')$, that is that two arrows of the same type connect the same type of cells. \end{enumerate} \end{defi} In the network of Figure \ref{fig_exemple3}, the arrows $a_5$ and $a_{10}$ are of the same type and the condition (iii) of Definition \ref{defi_types} holds since their heads and tails are of the same type.
-The arrows $a_3$ and $a_{15}$ connects cells of the same type but the two arrows have different types and this is fine: the reciprocal condition of (iii) is not mandatory.
+The arrows $a_3$ and $a_{15}$ connect cells of the same type but the two arrows have different types and this is fine because the reciprocal condition of (iii) is not mandatory.
+Note that it is possible to consider a slightly relaxed version of (iii), see \cite[Remark 2.2]{Stewart_eq} and \cite[Section 4]{Stewart}.
+It would allow us to include additional networks in our framework.
+However, for the sake of simplicity, we choose to keep the more traditional condition (iii).

 \begin{defi} Let $\Gc$ be a network with types and $c$ and $c'$ two (possibly equal) cells.
 An {\bf input isomorphism} from $c$ to $c'$ is a bijective function from $I(c)$ into $I(c')$ such that $a\sim_\Ac \beta(a)$ for all $a\in I(c)$, i.e. $\beta$ is preserving the type of the input arrows.
 The set of all input isomorphisms from $c$ to $c'$ is denoted $B(c,c')$.
 If $B(c,c')\neq \emptyset$, we say that $c$ and $c'$ are {\bf input isomorphic}, which implies in particular that $c$ and $c'$ are cells of the same type. \end{defi}